riztaha/Driver-Dispatcher-Scheduler/README.md

 ## Visit the project at: https://driver-scheduler.herokuapp.com/

-Directions:
+Directions: <br />
-Navigate Calendar: Scroll left/right, Zoom in/out, or Click Date.
+Navigate Calendar: Scroll left/right, Zoom in/out, or Click Date.<br />
-Edit Event Duration/Time/Driver: Click on Event and Drag as desired.
+Edit Event Duration/Time/Driver: Click on Event and Drag as desired.<br />
-Overwrite Event: Create a new event which overlaps the time/driver event.
+Overwrite Event: Create a new event which overlaps the time/driver event.<br />
-Additional Event Information: Double-click on the event.
+Additional Event Information: Double-click on the event.<br />
-Delete Event: Right-Click on Event.
+Delete Event: Right-Click on Event.<br />

 ## Available Scripts